phoebewong/Harvard-DS-animation-contest/SubmissionTemplate.md

 **Code:** *Insert [link to code file](CodeExamples/harrypotter_code.Rmd) from repo*

-### Reflection
+### Explanation

 *X words or less*

-I made this visualization in order to show how animated explanations of data science concepts can make learning feel like magic :sparkles:
+This visualization helps to build a more intuitive understanding of XYZ.
+This is because...